dfoverdx/PokeStreamer-Tools-Docs/docs/configuration.md

 The `config.json` file
 ----------------------

-The `config.json` file ((sitting in `/node/`)) contains all the information the server needs to know what kind of run you're doing and how to display the webpage for your streaming software.
+The `config.json` file <span class="text-muted">sitting in `/node/`</span> contains all the information the server needs to know what kind of run you're doing and how to display the webpage for your streaming software.

 There are four main sections you are likely going to edit: